Rwilliamsc/ecommerce_arq_aws/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+`cdk bootstrap` this command only needs to be executed once, per account and per region

 ## Useful commands

 - `npm run build` compile typescript to js